Regional Resilience Plans

 As the most disaster prone state in Australia, it is critical we look for new ways to work together to improve how we prepare and respond to natural disasters.

-Three regional resilience strategies are being piloted throughout 2019 in the following regions:
+Three regional resilience strategies are being piloted throughout 2019:

 All three pilot projects will be evaluated ahead of statewide implementation from 2020.